expressodaily/Substrate-token-boilerplate/README.md

 # Substrate ERC20 Multi

+**Archived** - This repository is no longer up-to-date or maintained.
+Please refer to the [FRAME Balances pallet](https://crates.parity.io/pallet_balances/index.html).

 A Parity Substrate SRML module for multiple ERC20 tokens.
 Any number of tokens can be initialized and managed using this module.

 This module is based on/inspired by the [SRML Assets module](https://github.com/paritytech/substrate/tree/master/srml/assets) but is implemented in a ERC20 flavour.